 - Pure Vanilla Extract - The vanilla flavor is the star of these butter cookies, and I do not recommend imitation vanilla.

 - Use room-temperature butter and eggs.
-It sounds crazy to use butter and eggs at room temperature, but it dramatically helps how your cookies will turn out.
-You'll thank yourself later if you try it.
+It may sound crazy to use butter and eggs at room temperature, but it dramatically helps how your cookies will turn out.
+You’ll thank yourself later if you try it.

 - Use a cooled

 cookie sheet when baking.
-Don't take a hotcookie sheet and put the batter on it, or I promise the cookies won't turn out.
+Don’t take a hotcookie sheet and put the batter on it, or I promise the cookies won’t turn out.
 They start baking immediately, and it messes with their shape of them.
-Use a couple of sheets and rotate them out when making large batches of cookies. - Don't let the cookies sit on the pan too long.
-After they have baked, only let them sit on the baking sheet for up to 5 minutes.
-The pan will still be hot, and continue baking them otherwise.
+Use a couple of sheets and rotate them out when making large batches of cookies. - Don’t let the cookies sit on the pan too long.
+After baking, only let them sit on the baking sheet for up to 5 minutes.
+The pan will still be hot; continue baking them otherwise.

 Step 2: Add the wet ingredients to a medium bowl and whisk to mix.
 Be sure your butter is at a very soft room temperature.
-You can microwave the butter for 20 seconds to soften it more but do not fully melt the butter.
+You can microwave the butter for 20 seconds to soften it more.
+Try not to melt the butter fully.

 You can also use a silicone macaron mat that has the circles pre-drawn.
 To avoid getting ink on the cookies, turn the parchment paper over.
 Now we get to pipe the cookie dough into the cute circles.